konflux-ci/architecture/ADR/adr-0008-secret-mgmt-for-user-workloads.md

 In the case of custom secret management backends, the monitoring and auditing will not extend to the actual backend and be limited to REST API and GitOps service logs.

 ## Consequences

+* A new UI is going to be made available to create/update the secret values for components and provide environment-specific overrides to them.